Purpose and scope

 - development of the section covering spare parts,

-- documentation associated with repaired / modified N2/N3 nuclear pressure equipment,
+- guide to the documentation associated with repaired / modified N2/3 nuclear pressure equipment,

-- methodology for verifying the measures taken to protect against admissible limits being exceeded for circuits manufactured according to the old regulations,
+- guide to the methodology for verifying the measures taken to protect against admissible limits being exceeded for circuits manufactured according to the old regulations,

 - guide to the procurement of the main pressure parts for main primary / secondary systems,

-- methodology for the periodic requalification of N2 or N3 piping,
+- guide to the methodology for the periodic requalification of N2 or N3 piping,

 - guide for equipment not subject to in-service inspections,